 - In another presentation in the Electronic Village, Jon Smart introduced me to AntConc, a tool that lets you build and analyze your own corpus.
 It’s not super user-friendly but it’s also not terribly difficult.
 If you collect a series of texts in seperate .txt files, you can use AntConc to search them for keywords, much as a traditional corpus tool does.
 I thought this would be great for collecting student essays in a class you teach year after year.
 After a few years, or semesters, you would have a nice set of student essays that you could let students search for language use or genre features.
 I was also playing with it by downloading the top 100 texts on Gutenberg press, which helps students see literary language in action.

-In a later post, I’ll cover some of the activities that I saw.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+In a later post, I’ll cover some of the activities that I saw.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.